Gemba Academy Blog

 By Jon Miller - March 8th, 2009

 Visual controls must by definition be clear indicators of normal versus abnormal, go versus no go, okay versus not okay.
-The sign above isn’t at all bad compared to other ambiguous visual controls we’ve featured here, here
+The sign above isn’t at all bad compared to other ambiguous visual controls we’ve featured here or he

 Lighting a Candle for Energy Sustainability